St. Francis Christmas Elves

 It happens every December.
 St. Francis Parishioners walk into the church on a Monday before Christmas and it has changed.
 Window and choir loft swags, trees, wreathes, column decorations, a nativity scene and thousands of beautiful lights that weren’t there during Sunday Mass.
 A few days later, dozens of beautifully arranged poinsettias appear.
 It must be the work of elves!

 The existing St. Francis Catholic Church was dedicated in May of 1884.
 But that was about sixteen years before it was completed to the point we recognize today.
-By 1900 the stained glass windows, taller steeple, and majestic altars were completed.
+By the end of 1900 the stained-glass windows, taller steeple, and majestic altars were completed.
 But electric power was not available until around 1915.
 Early newspaper articles refer to gas jets that lit the church prior to electricity.
 Evergreen Christmas wreaths and live trees were illuminated with candles—a frightening thought by today’s standards.

 During the late 19th century the Jesuits and Lorettos departed and the Passionists took possession of the stone church.
 The Passionist priests, brothers, and students had to contend with the early flame-based decorations until electricity was installed—and early electric tree lights might have been nearly as dangerous as the candles.
 Those of us who are older remember more conventional decorations from the Passionist era.
 But as time passed, our parish was handed from the Passionists to the diocese.
 It was then that parishioners took over the job of decorating.